aaronhan223/aaronhan223.github.io/_pages/about.md

  - **Robustness**: to strengthen the model's defense on adversarial attack, data poisoning and distribution drift, and construct certified robustness to provide safety guarantee via statistical modeling and optimization methods.
  - **Interpretability**: to build human understandable explanations for model decisions, with particular focus on non i.i.d. data such as time series or sequential data.

-Besides, I'm also interested in research on novel ML methods for transformative applications in healthcare.
+Besides, I'm also interested in enhancing the predictive power of deep learning models in clinical contexts.

 Recent News
 ======
+ - (9/22/23) One paper accepted to NeurIPS 2023.
+ - (9/1/23) Started my appointment as a Postdoctoral Fellow in Johns Hopkins.
+ - (7/17/23) Finished my PhD journey at UT!
- - (5/23/23) I will start working with [Prof. Suchi Saria](https://suchisaria.jhu.edu/) as a Post-doctoral Fellow!
+ - (5/23/23) I will start working with [Prof. Suchi Saria](https://suchisaria.jhu.edu/) as a Postdoctoral Fellow!
  - (5/31/22) Started my internship at Google.
  - (5/15/22) One paper accepted to ICML 2022.
  - (2/1/22) Successfully passed my qualifying exam, and now become a Ph.D. candidate!